SiggyBruce/Joke_Generator/README.md

 # Joke Generator
 A program that uses JSON data from an API to display Chuck Norris jokes and Ron Swanson quotes.

-Created with Java and the Swing GUI library.
+Written in Java.